rleber/bun/doc/file_format/file_format.md

 - decode_help.txt  Some dialog about the characteristics of Honeywell files
 - free.b.txt       A program to decode Honeywell's freeze file format, written in B, an ancestor of C
 - huff.b.txt       A program to decode huffman coded files, also written in B

+The "bun dump" and "bun freezer dump" commands are available to display the contents of files in octal and ASCII, and may be useful for exploring files.

 _Some Notes On Terminology and Conventions_